Cluster randomized trials designed to support generalizable inferences: Simulation studies

 To examine methods for statistical inference, we focus on the augmented weighting estimators (AIPW1 and AIPW2) because they were nearly unbiased and had a substantially lower standard deviation compared with IPW.
-Table \ref{table_selected_results_simulation_targetALL_coverage} presents the average of the estimated standard error using the influence curve-based approach (IC) and the cluster bootstrap (BS), along with the corresponding coverage of Wald-style 95\% confidence intervals obtained using these standard errors for the augmented weighting estimators (AIPW1 and AIPW2).
-Ideally, the scaled average standard error should equal the scaled estimated standard deviation in Table \ref{table_selected_results_simulation_targetALL_SD}.
-In general, the influence curve-based approach for the average standard error was smaller than the estimated standard deviation of the estimators, especially in smaller cluster trials.
-Using the influence curve-based standard errors resulted in undercoverage in the smaller cluster trials of 50 or 100 clusters, but nearly nominal coverage in larger cluster trials of 250 clusters.
-The average standard error based on the cluster bootstrap was similar to the estimated standard deviation of the estimators.
+Table \ref{table_selected_results_simulation_targetALL_coverage_scenario1} presents the average of the standard errors using the influence curve-based approach (IC) and the cluster bootstrap (BS), along with the corresponding coverage of Wald-style 95\% confidence intervals obtained using these standard errors for the augmented weighting estimators (AIPW1 and AIPW2).
+Ideally, the scaled average standard error should equal the scaled standard deviation in Table \ref{table_selected_results_simulation_targetALL_SD_scenario1}.
+In general, the influence curve-based approach for the average standard error was smaller than the standard deviation of the estimators, especially in smaller cluster trials.
+Using the influence curve-based standard errors resulted in undercoverage in the smaller cluster trials of 50 or 100 clusters, but nearly nominal coverage in larger cluster trials of 200 clusters.
+The average standard error based on the cluster bootstrap was similar to the standard deviation of the estimators.
 Using the bootstrap-based standard errors resulted in near-nominal coverage for all trial sizes we examined.
+Appendix \ref{appendix_sim_tables_non_randomized} summarizes results for Scenario 1 for estimators of average treatment effects and expectations of the average potential outcome in the non-randomized subset of the target population; the results were similar to the results reported here for the entire target population.